abhisekbit/ADMaps/README.md

 # PitStopPal 🚗

-Your cheeky co-pilot for pee, petrol, and pakoras!
-Find the perfect stops along your route with smart search and navigation.
+A modern, secure web application for intelligent route planning and navigation with AI-powered features.
+Your cheeky co-pilot for finding the perfect stops along your route.
+Built with React, Node.js, and integrated with Google Maps and OpenAI.

+## ✨ Features

+- 🗺️ **Interactive Maps**: Full Google Maps integration with satellite/terrain views
+- 🔍 **Smart Search**: AI-powered Natural Language place search with ratings and photos
+- 🛣️ **Intelligent Routing**: Optimized route planning with real-time directions
+- 🚏 **Dynamic Stops**: Add/remove stops along your route on the fly using Natural Language
+- 📱 **Mobile Responsive**: Works seamlessly on desktop and mobile devices
+- 🌙 **Dark Mode**: Beautiful dark/light theme switching
+- 📤 **Share Routes**: Native sharing on mobile, clipboard fallback on desktop
+- ⚡ **Real-time Updates**: Live route recalculation and traffic-aware routing

 ## 🎯 Quick Start